Marilao

-Marilao is one of the 21 Philippine municipalities that have met the requirements for cityhood set by the Constitution and Local Government Code of the Republic of the Philippines and as agreed upon by the League of Cities of the Philippines (LCP).
+Etymoloy

+Marilao is derived from the Tagalog word "marilaw", which translates to yellowish, with its root word "rilaw" is linked to "dilaw," the Tagalog term for yellow.
+This is in reference to a yellow plant that grew abundantly in the area.

 History

-Long before the establishment as an independent town, Marilao traces its origin as little as a barrio.
-It was initially a barrio of its neighboring town Meycauayan and the Franciscan missionaries from Meycauayan built a visita (chapel) dedicated to Saint Michael the Archangel.
+Long before the establishment as an independent town, Marilao traces its origin to a barrio of its neighboring town Meycauayan.
+Franciscan missionaries from Meycauayan built a visita (chapel) dedicated to Saint Michael the Archangel therein.

 Marilao, just like Pangil, a town in Laguna, Philippines, was under the stewardship of the Franciscan order.

 On April 21, 1796, the Barrio of Marilao was established as a pueblo as approved by the Alcalde Mayor of Bulacan and the Franciscan friars of Meycauayan, with the approval of Archbishop of Manila, the visita of San Miguel Arcangel became a town church where Padre Vicente de Talavera served as its parish priest.
+Between 1901 and 1903, it was consolidated with Meycauayan.
 In 1913, Marilao completely became an independent town.